und-dream-lab/dream-lab-kit-app-template/README.md

 The Omniverse Platform supports streaming Kit-based applications directly to a web browser.
 You can either manage your own deployment or use an NVIDIA-managed service:

 ### Self-Managed
-- **Omniverse Kit App Streaming :** A reference implementation on GPU-enabled Kubernetes clusters for complete control over infrastructure and scalability.
+- **Dream Lab Omniverse Kit App Streaming :** A reference implementation on GPU-enabled Kubernetes clusters for complete control over infrastructure and scalability.

 ### NVIDIA-Managed
 - **Omniverse Cloud (OVC):** Offloads hardware, streaming, and network complexities for secure, large scale deployments.